bevyengine/bevy-website/content/news/2023-11-04-bevy-0.12/index.md

 ### 2D Mesh Bevymark (frames per second, more is better)

 This renders 160,000 entities with textured quad meshes (160 groups of 1,000 entities each, each group sharing a material).
 This means we can batch each group, resulting in only 160 instanced draw calls when batching is enabled.
+This gives a **200% increase in frame rate (3x)**!

 ![0.12-2DMeshes](0.12-2DMeshes.svg)
-<div style="font-size: 1.0rem" class="release-feature-authors">Tested on an M1 Max, limiting the BatchedUniformBuffer batch size to 1 versus how it works in 0.12.</div>
+<div style="font-size: 1.0rem" class="release-feature-authors">Tested on an M1 Max at 1080p.</div>

 ### 3D Mesh "Many Cubes" (frames per second, more is better)

 This renders 160,000 cubes, of which ~11,700 are visible in the view.
 These are drawn using a single instanced draw of all visible cubes which enables up to **100% increase in frame rate (2x)**!

 ![0.12-3DMeshes](0.12-3DMeshes.svg)
-<div style="font-size: 1.0rem" class="release-feature-authors">Tested on an M1 Max, limiting the BatchedUniformBuffer batch size to 1 versus how it works in 0.12.</div>
+<div style="font-size: 1.0rem" class="release-feature-authors">Tested on an M1 Max at 1080p.</div>

 These performance benefits can be leveraged on all platforms, including WebGL2!